148th Fighter Squadron: Arizona Air National Guard

 Designation transferred by the National Guard Bureau to the Arizona Air National Guard on 15 October 1985 and redesignated as the 148th Tactical Fighter Training Squadron.

 Assigned to the 162d Tactical Fighter Training Group at Tucson International Airport, Arizona.
 The 148th TFTS was tasked with pilot training for the foreign air forces as part of the Foreign Military Sales program, although the squadron has also been tasked with training F-16 crew for the USAF and the Air National Guard both advanced and beginner training.
 Through the years numerous countries have detached personnel to receive advanced training by the squadron.

 The first to make use of these was the Royal Netherlands Air Force (RNLAF).
 Training used a mix of USAF F-16 as well as some Dutch F-16s.
 Eventually a total of eight RNLAF F-16s were on hand.
 These Dutch aircraft were hard to tell apart from the USAF as they had the same markings and were the same blocks.
 In 1991, the squadron was officially tasked with a NATO F-16 training mission which was not much of a departure from the norm.
 The squadron was re-designated as the 148th Fighter Squadron on 15 March 1992 and the training role continued.
 By May 1995 all the RNLAF F-16s had departed Tucson for their native country.

 In 2003 another contract was signed that included detaching foreign F-16s.
 These new F-16s would be the E/F models of the United Arab Emirates Air Force.
 It wasn't until 2 September 2004 that UAE students were able to train with the F-16E/F when it arrived at Tucson.
 Most pilots came from Mirage 2000 or the Hawk.
 The first class of graduates was made complete in April 2005.
 During the course of 2010 these aircraft returned to the UAE to form a new fighter squadron.
 The relationship ended on 20 October 2010 with over 100 UAE F-16 pilots trained.
 The last aircraft departed for UAE during December.

 2010 saw a new contract with the RNLAF.
 The Dutch already had a detachment with the 162d Fighter Squadron of the Ohio Air National Guard.
 This unit was to lose its F-16 task and so the Dutch needed to search for another training site.
 The USAF then proposed the 148th FS.
 So an influx of Dutch F-16AM/BM airframes began December 2010.
 The first class of about ten pilots graduated in late April 2011.

+The Dutch contingent left during August 2022 heading to Brussels South Charleroi Airport, a SABCA site at Charleroi, Belgium for storage.